“I don’t know.”

 You could make a case that it has become one of the most divisive phrases you can utter in an era when almost any topic can spark a social media argument.

-Turn on cable news, listen to the radio or read an online rant, and there’s one thing you’ll likely find in common: Certainty moves the needle.
+Turn on the news, listen to the radio or peruse social media, and there’s one thing you’ll likely find in common: Certainty moves the needle.

 Admitting that you don’t know the answer to tough questions, has, in effect, become a sign of intellectual weakness.
 But, when it comes to faith, it may actually be the ultimate sign of strength.